 Players sit in a circle and are asked to tell a story together.
 It must be a complete story with a beginning, middle and end.
 The catch is that each player must accept and embrace the story given to him or her, add one piece to it (a word, a phrase, a line, etc. depending on the game) and hand it off to the next player.
 If the players lose the story, and it is no longer working, the group can just start a new story.
 The goal is to create one, clear, complete story.

 The most common versions of the game are "One Word" or "One Phrase".
 Having kids add only one word, or only one phrase to the story.
-(I say "one phrase" to keep it short, but not incomplete.)
+(I say "one phrase" to keep it short, but not incomplete.
+Don’t let players put the next person on the spot by ending the phrase too soon!
+“And his name was…” should not be the phrase, have that person give the name!)

 As they get better you could add "Circle Poems" to the mix.
 Set up the poem format and make sure they rhyme properly.
 (If you have experienced improvisers you could even add meter!)